nksauter/LS49/LY99/spread1/README.md

    - Then sample both of these curves with Gaussian noise to simulate experimental measurement of the two curves.
    - Then develop a restraint model, and optimize the parameters.
 Presumably use automatic differentiation for first-derivatives.
    - Compare the optimized model to the initial ground truth (and pass the test based on a tolerance).
 Show result in matplotlib.
+ - This work is now complete.
+Here is a working [Slurm script, 5928113.sh](./5928113.sh) to apply Kramers-Kronig to Step 11.
 #### Generalization of the code for photosystem II
  - As currently written the program will run out of memory due to the size of the structure factor table.
 Total structure factor count scales linearly with a) unit cell volume, b) volume of the reciprocal space annulus requested, and c) the number of energy